pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 * [Concluding Remarks](#rem)

 ### <a name="rt"></a>Motivation: Hosting Languages

-Originally inspired by [fitzgen][25]'s article on memory management in [Oxischeme][3]...

-* motivation: C/C++ runtimes
-* integration issues: pauses, concurrency, GIL
+If a higher level programming language is not hosted in itself, there is a very high chance that it is written in C or C++.
+By a degree of necessity, lower level interaction or optimized extensionswith those runtimes must also be in C or C++, perpetuating the pervasiveness of these two languages.

+Mo-gc is motivated by the safety benefits of Rust over C and C++ to explore a programming language runtime written in Rust.
+Having familiar and attractive dynamic or scripting languages written in Rust may lead to wider Rust adoption, spreading the safety.

+The primary barrier is the current lack of Rust compiler awareness of garbage collection needs.
+It is understood that this is in the research phase and that some proposals may be released [this year][5].

+Partially because it is not available but also somewhat to keep a runtime as unobtrusive and as unpervasive as possible, mo-gc chooses to avoid the use of GC support and to avoid implementing the common technique of stop-the-world stack-scanning.

 ### <a name="gcrust"></a>Garbage Collection and Rust

 Since [pnkfelix][23] has [already][14] [written][15] [a thorough][16] overview of the challenges
 involved in integrating a garbage collector with Rust, I will not elaborate on that here.

+On the one hand, we have decided not to be reliant on possible compiler GC support.

+On the other hand, we do not necessarily want memory management that is too distant from the host language.
+[Oxischeme][3] is hosted in Rust and has an [arena based mark-and-sweep][25] garbage collector, with different arenas for different object types.
+This makes it suitable for the runtime it is integrated with, but far less ergonomic for more general use in Rust.

-Rather than a GC that is tightly coupled to the Rust compiler and runtime, mo-gc is analagous to [SpiderMonkey's relationship with Servo][13], in that smart pointers are required to root and unroot objects.
-In order to avoid pausing the mutator, it is not possible to scan the stack anyway.
+As a consequence, mo-gc is analagous to [SpiderMonkey's relationship with Servo][13], in that smart pointers are required to root and unroot objects.
+Some ergonomics are sacrificed here, but the tradeoff is established and currently accepted in Servo.

+#### Tracing Concurrently

-Further, because we do not have type maps to rely on, every object that wishes to participate in being GC managed must implement a trait:
+Because we do not have type maps to rely on, every object that wishes to participate in being GC managed must implement a trait:

 ```